 section.
 This method loads faster than inline markup and works better with AI crawlers.

-Test your structured data using Google Search Console’s Rich Results Test tool to ensure proper implementation.
+Test your structured data using Google Search Console’s Rich Results Test tool or to the Schema Validator tool to ensure proper implementation.

 FAQ schema directly matches how people ask questions to AI search engines.
 This markup format presents question-and-answer pairs that AI systems can easily extract and cite in responses.